Spontaneous decay of a quantum emitter near a plasmonic nanostructure: Spontaneous decay and plasmon Green's function

-where the plasmon frequencies $\omega_{m}$ are determined from the eigenvalues as $\lambda_{m}(\omega_{m})=-1$ and the plasmon modes (\ref{gauss}) are related to the eigenmodes as $\Phi_{m}(\bm{r})=\Phi_{m}(\omega_{m},\bm{r})$, while the plasmon decay rate was obtained, for $Q_{m}\gg 1$, by including $\varepsilon'' (\omega,\bm{r})$ perturbatively in Eq.~(\ref{eigen}).
-In this section, we give a more transparent derivation that permits its generalization to include, in the next section, the plasmon coupling to a radiation field.
+In our preceeding paper \cite{shahbazyan-prl16}, the plasmon Green function in the presence of Ohmic losses was derived by expressing it through complex eigenvalues of the operator $\bm{\nabla}\!\cdot\!\left [\varepsilon (\omega,\bm{r})\bm{\nabla}\right ]$.
+In this section, we give a more transparent derivation without resorting to an eigenvalue problem, which permits its generalization to include, in the next section, the plasmon coupling to a radiation field.

 The Green's function $S(\omega;\bm{r},\bm{r}')$ for quasistatic potentials satisfies the equation

 for arbitrary frequency $\omega$.
 In free space ($\varepsilon=1$), the quasistatic Green's function is independent of frequency and has the form $S_{0}(\bm{r}-\bm{r}')=-1/|\bm{r}-\bm{r}'|$; the corresponding dyadic Green's function for fields, given by $\bm{\nabla}\bm{\nabla}'S_{0}(\bm{r}-\bm{r}')$, coincides with (the real part of) free-space electromagnetic Green's function (\ref{dyadic-nearfield}) in the near-field limit.
 After splitting $S$ into free-space and plasmon parts, $S=S_{0}+S_{\rm pl}$, we obtain an equation for $S_{\rm pl}$: